destumme/apache-drill-azure-blob/README.md

 **Building and Running the Image**

 With this approach you'll customize the storage plugin configuration so that the Azure Blob Storage Key will never be visible to the user using Drill.
-This is the most secure way to run Drill against Azure Blob Storage, but it requires you to *build* your own image and then run it.
+This is the most secure way to run Drill against Azure Blob Storage, but it requires you to _build_ your own image and then run it.

 Make sure you have Docker installed and configured to support Linux containers.

-Configure the files conf/core-size.xml and conf/storage-plugins-override.conf as described in one of the above articles and then build the Docker image:
+Configure the files conf/core-size.xml.example and conf/storage-plugins-override.conf.example as described in one of the above articles, remove the `.example` and then build the Docker image:

     docker build . -f Dockerfile-Custom -t azure-drill

 Once the image is ready, run it:

     docker run -it --rm -d --name drill -p 8047:8047 -t azure-drill /bin/bash

 this will run the image in detached mode, and you can then query your files directly on Azure the web UI available at

 http://localhost:8047